ehsan2793/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web. need to answer this

-   React is a open source libray that that was develop by facebook.
-React is very powerful tool that give the devloper to devolop reusable pieces  of UI and use these samll pieces to create a large project react creates a virtual Dom and when the data changes by the user React will compare the changes in the vertual dom to the DOM and it will only update the those places that change happened in.
+   React is a open source library that that was develop by facebook.
+React is very powerful tool that give the developer to develop reusable pieces  of UI and use these small pieces to create a large project react creates a virtual Dom and when the data changes by the user React will compare the changes in the virtual dom to the DOM and it will only update the those places that change happened in.

 2. Describe component state.

-  component state are component ord (functions) that are dynamic and iteractive and can be change by the user.
-Component state has two premerter 1) value and 2) function in which give us the ablility to update out value
+  component state are component ord (functions) that are dynamic and interactive and can be change by the user.
+Component state has two parameters 1) value and 2) function in which give us the ability to update out value

 3. Describe props.

-  props are properties and are similar to function premeters, and when a key: value object is passed to the children by the parent component props would act as the property of the chikd.
+  props are properties and are similar to function parameters, and when a key: value object is passed to the children by the parent component props would act as the property of the child.

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

- side effects are things that are ouside of the function and are effect when the function is being executed, side effects can can casue the pure state or props to return a diifrent output that what it was inistailly react give us the ability to mange these side effect tand to avoud error using Effect hook
+ side effects are things that are outside of the function and are effect when the function is being executed, side effects can can cause the pure state or props to return a different output that what it was initially react give us the ability to mange these side effects and to avoid errors using Effect hook.
+Using Effect second argument "dependency" allows us to say which state or props the effect should be synced and whether we want it to happen only once or every time  something changes